magicDGS/styleguide/README.md

   3. `java.*` and `javax.*`
 * Indentation:
   - +4 spaces for new blocks
-  - Double for continuation blocks
+  - Double spacing for continuation blocks
   - No alignment in multi-line statements
 * Line-wrapping:
   - Enum constants are always wrapped